 - Fresh fruit, syrup & whipped cream for serving

-Preheat an electric griddle to 350F degrees or heat a large frying on the burner over medium-low to medium heat.
+- Heat a large frying over medium-low to medium heat.

 **To bring milk to room temperature quickly, microwave for short 10-15 second bursts .